Table of Contents

 - Medicare: This organization treats cornea transplants similarly to other organ transplants.
 If your surgery is deemed medically necessary, your tests, medications, surgery, organ procurement, and follow-up care are covered.

 Your surgeon works as an intermediary between you and your insurance company.
 They will trade paperwork, and together, they will come to an understanding about the plan.
-In most cases, you won't play an active role in these talks.
+In most cases, you will not play an active role in these talks.
 If you have any questions, talk to your insurance provider as well as your eye surgeon’s office.

 Prepare for Your Corneal Transplant Surgery

-You'll begin with a thorough eye exam.
+You will begin with a thorough eye exam.
 Your doctor will:

 - Assess your eye health.
 If you discussed transplantation weeks (or months) in the past, your doctor will determine if your condition has grown better or worse.